cloudops/cloudmc-standard-kb/en/aws-compute-service/aws-deploy-rds.md

 4\.
 Select the target VPC from the **VPC** popup menu.

 5\.
 Select the target subnets from the **Subnets** popup menu.

-    You must select at least two subnets before you can proceed.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You must select at least two subnets before you can proceed.

 6\.
 Click the **Submit** button to save the database subnet group.